List of roller coaster elements: Headchopper

-On Wing Coasters designed by Bolliger & Mabillard, keyhole elements are common.
-These elements feature both headchopper and foot chopper effects.
-The train seats riders in pairs on both sides of the track and passes through the center of an object, giving the illusion that the train and its passengers have just enough clearance to fit.
+Both headchoppers and foot choppers can appear on Wing Coaster models from Bolliger & Mabillard when the train passes through keyhole elements.
+The train seats riders in pairs on both sides of the track, with nothing above or below each rider, as it passes through the center of an object creating the illusion its passengers may not have enough clearance to fit.

 Helix

-A helix is a balanced spiral, generally exceeding 360°.
+A helix is a section of track that forms a spiral, which generally exceeds 360°.
 Helixes can spiral upward or downward.